-Kim Wilson SC is a qualified Arbitrator and is available to receive instructions to act as an Arbitrator in Family Law matters.
+Kim Wilson SC and Robyn Hadley are qualified Arbitrators and are available to receive instructions to act as an Arbitrator in Family Law matters.

-Kim is an Accredited Family Law Specialist and has completed his Specialist Arbitration Training.
-Kim is also a Nationally Accredited Mediator (AIFLAM).
+Both Kim and Robyn are Accredited Family Law Specialists and have completed their Specialist Arbitration Training.
+In addition Kim and Robyn are also a Nationally Accredited Mediators (AIFLAM).